KintCark/Animatediff-Cli-Android-Termux/README.md

 I MODIFIED ANIMATEDIFF CLI TO USE LOW VRAM MODE AND FP16 ON CPU BUY COPYIMG COMFYUI TRICK XD!!
-IT WORKS!!!!!!!!
+IT WORKS!!!!!!!! once I test it I'll upload the py file here after you install animatediff cli just navigate to your animatediff cli folder then go to src folder them animatediff delete that generate.py file and copy my modded version 😉